sgnd/docker-course/README.md

 `docker start <container_id> `

 This command will start the specified container.
+If the container was previously running, it will be restarted.

 ### Viewing Processes in a Container